How to Keep Your Home Safe in Mexico

 8. Be cautious with having contractors or vendors in your home.

-It is a necessity to have people come in to hook up cable TV, work on plumbing etc. Be mindful of what you have laying around before they come and put away things that might attract attention i.e. keys on a hook by the door, laptops, wallet on top of your dresser etc. Some very suspicious break-ins have happened shortly after workers have been in the property.
-People already can see your property from the outside, when they know the inside as well, it make it even easier to know how to get in and out.
+It is a necessity to have people come into hook up cable TV, work on plumbing etc. Be mindful of what you have laying around before they come and put away things that might attract attention i.e. keys on a hook by the door, laptops, wallet on top of your dresser etc. Some very suspicious break-ins have happened shortly after workers have been in the property.
+People already can see your property from the outside, when they know the inside as well, it makes it even easier to know how to get in and out.
 Using reputable companies or one with personal recommendations for service can be better even if it cost a little more.

 9. Change up your schedule and don’t be so predictable.